felix91gr/awesome-system-swift/README.md

 * [Embassy](https://github.com/envoy/Embassy): a lightweight async HTTP server library.
 Runs in Darwin and Linux ^u^

 #### Compute libraries
 * [Nifty](https://github.com/nifty-swift/Nifty): A `numPy`-like library for Swift.
 Uses LAPACK and it runs on Linux and Darwin.
-Currently WIP.
+Currently on alpha.